seutje/LatentNoise/DEVLOG.md

 ## 2025-10-24 - Mapping Smoothing Removal
 - Disabled the critically-damped smoother in the mapping layer so NN outputs drive the continuous parameters directly, per the latest requirement.
 - Updated the implementation plan to note the change and confirmed via `npm test` and `npm run lint`.

+## 2025-10-24 - Band Feature Amplification
+- Boosted the analyser features for the sub, low-mid, mid, and high bands so the NN receives signed, -1..1 normalized energy values, improving sensitivity to spectral dynamics.
+- Confirmed the updated scaling keeps the suite stable with `npm test` and `npm run lint`.